My Family Divided: One Girl's Journey of Home, Loss, and Hope (Hardcover)

 Before landing a spot on the megahit Netflix show Orange is the New Black; before wow-ing audiences as Lina on Jane the Virgin; and before her incredible activism and work on immigration reform, Diane Guerrero was a young girl living in Boston.
 One day, while Guerrero was at school, her undocumented immigrant parents were taken from their home, detained, and deported.
 Guerrero's life, which had been full of the support of a loving family, was turned upside down.

-Reflective of the experiences of millions of undocumented immigrant families in the United States, Guerrero's story is at once heartbreaking and hopeful.
+Reflective of the experiences of millions of undocumented immigrant families in the United States, Guerrero's story in My Family Divided, written with Erica Moroz, is at once heartbreaking and hopeful.

 About the Author